 First Timer Information

 Training for your first triathlon?
-Look here for updates and training tips.
+Visit our Training Resources page for updates on first-timer training opportunities and check back for updates and training tips.

 You have picked the right triathlon to do for your first experience!
 Below are some facts and figures that will make you feel more comfortable and confident as you train for your first triathlon: